 NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

 Whether you're an athlete or just active in your everyday life, there's a good chance you've experienced some shoulder pain.
 Wear and tear, as well as injuries, can put a lot on hold, but today's surgical options have made a lot of progress in recovery.
-Dr. Diego Villacis, NorthShore Orthopaedic Surgeon, has treated these conditions for many years and is now part of the team working to advance orthopaedic surgery even further.
-He discusses below:
+The experts at NorthShore's Orthopaedic and Spine Institute discuss: